We know business owners have a lot of questions about the rapidly evolving

 Employers must notify their local public health department within 24 hours if they suspect COVID-19 is spreading in their workplace or if they are aware of two or more employees who develop confirmed or suspected COVID-19 within a 14-day period.

-Employees with increased risk for severe illness from COVID-19 must be provided accommodations that protect them from risk of exposure to COVID-19 or, if accommodations are not feasible, must be allowed to use all available leave or unemployment insurance without risk of adverse employment action.
+High-Risk Employees - Employees at increased risk for severe illness from COVID-19 must be provided accommodations that protect them from risk of exposure to COVID-19 or, if accommodations are not feasible, must be allowed to use all available leave or unemployment insurance without risk of adverse employment action.
 Employers are required to continue health insurance coverage for these employees while on leave and return them to their position when they are able to return to work.
 These requirements will remain in effect through the duration of the current state of emergency initially proclaimed in Proclamation 20-05, or until otherwise rescinded or amended.

 The CDC now categorizes employees as: (1) employees who are 65 years or older; (2) employees who are "at increased risk"; and (3) employees whose conditions "might [put them] at increased risk," but only if, based on the employee's medical circumstances and workplace conditions, the employee is in fact at increased risk.
 Click here for a list of individuals who are "at increased risk" or "might be at increased risk" for severe illness from COVID-19 due to certain underlying health conditions.